Bulletin Announcement: DuBois

 Use this in your 11/09/2025 bulletin

 Jesus reminds us that the day will come for ‘the children of God’ where the complications of our earthly life will no longer matter.
-Parents know the sound of their children’s voices.
-When you call out “Lord”, will God say “Who’s there?”
+Just as parents recognize the sound of their children’s voices, when you call out “Lord," will God say, “Who’s there?”

 A Family Perspective 11-16-2025